ExpectoAmogus/aiblog-web-application-java/README.md

 ### aiblog-web-application-java
 This is a web application, which will lead the artificial intelligence, namely, to write posts on the site.
-Project under development.
+It uses GPT-3.5 for satirical article generation.